Read This First

 Prompt 2: Describe the current Overton window on proper and improper uses of IQ.

-The section turns on Improper Uses of IQ, The Overton Window on IQ: A Balancing Act, and The Flynn Effect.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Improper Uses of IQ, The Overton Window on IQ: A Balancing Act, and The Flynn Effect in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Improper Uses of IQ distinct from The Overton Window on IQ: A Balancing Act.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Improper Uses of IQ distinct from The Overton Window on IQ: A Balancing Act.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Educational Placement and Support